 Plus, Bayer 04 Leverkusen is a great team to watch, even if you’re not necessarily a diehard fan of them – they’re always a joy to watch play.

 Schlosspark Schloss Morsbroich

 Address: Gustav-Heinemann-Straße 80, 51377 Leverkusen, Germany

-The Morsbroich Castle in Leverkusen, Germany, is a castle in Germany which dates back to the 14th century of German history.
-The first mention of the castle is from 1328, where it is mentioned as being owned by one John Moir von dem Brioche.
+The Morsbroich Castle in Leverkusen, Germany, is a castle in Germany that dates back to the 14th century of German history.
+The first mention of the castle is from 1328 when it is mentioned as being owned by one John Moir von dem Brioche.

-The museum displays a vast collection of art from artists with different styles, nationalities, and backgrounds, all within the post-war, contemporary, modern art movement.
+The museum displays a vast collection of art from artists with different styles, nationalities, and backgrounds, all within the post-war, contemporary, and modern art movements.
 The works on display include over 300 paintings or sculptures.

 Address: Nobelstraße 91, 51373 Leverkusen, Germany

 The park features beautiful themed gardens with different flowers and plants blooming in different seasons planted.
-There are also playgrounds situated in the park for younger visitors with different games and sports available.
-At the boomerang, which is the park’s heart, twelve play stations stand next to each other inviting challengers.
+There are also playgrounds situated in the park for younger visitors, with different games and sports available such as miniature golf.
+At the boomerang, which is the park’s heart, twelve play stations stand next to each other, inviting challengers.